leisl-schrader/methodologies/css/README.md

 Can also be used as a modifier, similar to above, in cases where extends would be problematic for selecting the element with JS.

-Recommendation 2: Name All CSS Selectors by Type
+Rec 2: Name All CSS Selectors by Type
 ====

+Use a single lowercase letter and dash prefix for each ID and class name.

 Layout:
 ----